-Critical Incident Respon nse Team President Arvinder Singh 248-440-6020 ext.
-113 V.P.
+Critical Incident Response Team V.P.
 Operations Bob Singh 248-440-6020 ext.
-111 Student Services Patricia Bassette 248-440-6020 ext.
-102
+111 Program Director Cynthia Norman 248-440-6020 ext.
+112

 Reporting a Crime or Emergency

 All students are encouraged to report any suspicious activity, or criminal behavior to Southfield Police and campus personnel.
 Immediate reporting of said activities will insure timely response to incidents and accurate reporting of crime statistics.